ModelEarth/community/projects/intro.md

 ## MoonShots

-Not your average data modeling and visualization projects, but worth the effort.
+Not your average data modeling projects, but worth the effort.

 **[Pulling International trade flow into Azure, SQL Express, JSON, Supabase&nbsp;and&nbsp;DuckDB](/profile/trade/)** Exiobase data converted to SQL and JSON for trade flow maps, Sankey and Chord&nbsp;charts